How our Group Critical Illness cover can help

 Tell us within three months

-We’ll ask you for some information about your employee and we will contact them directly to obtain further information about their condition (or their partner/child’s condition as applicable) and to request consent to contact the doctors involved in the diagnosis and treatment.
+We’ll ask for some information about your employee or their partner or child.
+We'll contact them directly for more information about their condition.
+We may also need their consent to contact the doctors involved in the diagnosis and treatment.

 Provide us with some information